Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

 7- This script moves a file from one directory to another directory.
 8- This script deletes a file from a directory in a directory.
 9- This script deletes a directory in another directory.
+10- This script changes working directory to the previous one.